srpnsk/QuizRush/README.md

 The server will display:
 - Hostname of the machine
 - Local IP addresses for player connections
-- A message indicating that it is waiting for players
+- A countdown timer while waiting for players

 Example output:
 ```
 Hostname: localhost
 IP:
   192.168.0.104
-0/2 connected...
+Waiting for players (30 seconds)...
 ```

 ### Client